 Thank you to all our founders for their insightful contributions to the ‘Meet the Founders’ series.
 This concludes the series, however, if you have any questions for our founders or want to get in touch, email info@oxfordsemantic.tech

-To try RDFox yourself, click here to request an evaluation license.
+To try RDFox yourself, request a free evaluation license.
 Alternatively, if you would like a demonstration of RDFox, click here and fill out the form.